 Women in Recovery: Drug Addiction Stigma Guilt

 Women addicted to drug and alcohol have a hard time admitting that they have a substance abuse disorder.
 Typically, most women think of their drug addiction as having a good time.
 But little do they know; women have a higher chance of getting addicted to drugs and alcohol than men.
 According to Drugabuse.gov, “women often use substances differently than men, such as using smaller amounts of certain drugs for less time before they become addicted.”
 Drugabuse.gov also states, “women may be more likely to go to the emergency room or die from an overdose or other effects of certain substances.”
 With this in mind, women have a higher chance than men of becoming addicted to drugs and alcohol.
 Therefore, women with drug addiction problems should consider getting help immediately.

 Here at our local women’s drug rehab in New Hampshire, we help women overcome their guilt issues.
 We also offer programs to help women regain their self-confidence and develop self-appreciation.
 Combined with family support courses, relationship building tools, and career development, we make it easier for women to achieve recovery.

 How Gatehouse Treatment Supports Women in Drug Rehab

-If you’re not sure where start looking for treatment at, start with Gatehouse Treatment.
+If you’re not sure where to start looking for treatment, start with Gatehouse Treatment.
 Our local New Hampshire drug rehab is fully prepared to help you achieve recovery.
-From addiction issues to substance misuse disorders, our professional drug rehab therapist can help you overcome your addiction.
-We also work to build women’s confidence and help them develop better relationships with the ones that they love most.
+From addiction issues to substance misuse disorders, our professional drug rehab therapists can help you overcome your addiction.
+We also work to build women’s confidence and help them develop better relationships with the ones they love most.
 While most of our patients prefer to enroll in our Women’s IOP treatment program, we also have a number of treatments for women.
 Let us help you start your treatment today.
-Contact Gatehouse Treatment today.
-Call now at 855-448-3588.
+Contact Gatehouse Treatment right away.
+Call now at (855) 448-3588.